mariahnorell/website/content/courses/intro_pa/excel/excel.md

 ## Installing Excel

-If you are a student at University, there is a strong likelihood that you already have access via [this website](https://www.microsoft.com/en-us/education/products/office).
+If you are a student, there is a strong likelihood that you already have access via [this website](https://www.microsoft.com/en-us/education/products/office).
 A common alternative to Excel is Google Sheets which only requires a user to have a gmail account.
 The following tutorials will predominantly utilize Excel, though it should be noted that Google Sheets can be used as a substitute in most cases.

-## *More information coming soon!*
+### *More information coming soon!*